jolcott24/JOLCOTT24.github.io/tutorials.md

 Now that I have successfully mapped the locations for each town name, the next step is to represent the proportion of yes votes per town with color.

+## Citations
+This tutorial is based on a similar tutorial created by Jesse Sadler on Geocoding with R. The techniques, packages, and functions used are almost exactly the ones detailed in Sadler's blog post.
++ Sadler, Jesse.
+“Geocoding with R.” Jesse Sadler Blog, 13 Oct.
+2017, www.jessesadler.com/post/geocoding-with-r/.